wavefrontHQ/docs/pages/doc/integrations_log_data.md

 -   Bugs in grok patterns can be frustrating to debug.
 Try your grok pattern with a sample log line in one of the grok parsing debugger tools (e.g. [grok debugger](http://grokdebug.herokuapp.com/)).
 -   As in the examples above, use single quotes unless you need double quotes.
 YAML parsers escape sequences inside double quotes, which is usually not what you want (e.g. "\\n" will be the newline character).
--   Remember grok patterns expand to regex patterns.
-This means if you wanted to capture a number inside brackets, you would need `'\[NUMBER:myNum\]'` or `"\\[NUMBER:myNum\\]"` (for the above bullet).
+-   Remember that grok patterns expand to regex patterns.
+If you want to capture a number inside brackets, you need `'\[NUMBER:myNum\]'` or `"\\[NUMBER:myNum\\]"` (for the above bullet).
 A [regex debugger](https://regex101.com/) may be helpful.
 -   The Wavefront proxy [javadoc](http://static.javadoc.io/com.wavefront/proxy/4.1/com/wavefront/agent/config/LogsIngestionConfig.html) contains advanced grok examples.

 #### Testing Grok Patterns in Interactive Mode

-To test grok patterns before sending data to Wavefront, you can run the proxy in a mode where it reads lines from stdin and prints the generated metric when there is a match with a pattern in `logsIngestionConfig.yaml`.
+To test grok patterns before sending data to Wavefront, you can run the proxy in test mode where it reads lines from stdin and prints the generated metric when there is a match with a pattern in `logsIngestionConfig.yaml`.
 To run the proxy in test mode:

 ```shell
 /opt/wavefront/wavefront-proxy/proxy-jre/bin/java -jar /opt/wavefront/wavefront-proxy/bin/wavefront-push-agent.jar \